By Michael Goldfien and Michael Woolslayer

 Michael Goldfien is a Campaigns Fellow at Young Professionals in Foreign Policy, and has an MA in International Policy Studies from Stanford University.

-Michael Woolslayer has an MA in International Policy Studies from Stanford University and currently works in cybersecurity.
+Michael Woolslayer works in cybersecurity and has an MA in International Policy Studies from Stanford University.